-The Board of Directors is asking shareholders to approve an advisory resolution on the Company's executive compensation as reported in this Proxy Statement.
 Our executive compensation programs are designed to support the Company's long-term success.
-As described below in the "Compensation Discussion and Analysis" section of this Proxy Statement, the Compensation and Benefits Committee has structured the Company's executive compensation programs to achieve key Company goals and objectives.
-We believe our compensation philosophy allows us to link pay to performance and reward behavior that produces consistent, long-term performance and effective risk management.
+As described below in the Compensation Discussion and Analysis section of this Proxy Statement, the Compensation and Benefits Committee has structured the Company's executive compensation programs to achieve key Company goals and objectives.
+We believe our compensation philosophy allows us to link realized pay to a variety of performance measures and reward management skills that produce consistent, long-term performance and effective risk management.